PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 npm version minor
 ```

 Now our version is `1.1.0`.
-Finally for a major we can do
+Finally for a major version bump we can run the following:

 ```sh
 npm version major
 ```

-Which sets the version to `2.0.0`.
+This sets the our modules version to `2.0.0`.

 Since we're just experimenting and didn't make any changes we should set our version back to 1.0.0.

-We can do this via the command line too:
+We can do this via the `npm` command as well:

 ```sh
 npm version 1.0.0